 Since we know that acidity in the stomach is linked with dietary factors, most of us have a habit of taking tea in the morning, which helps us start our day more refreshingly and makes us feel more energized.
-Still, you cannot ignore the fact that taking tea in the morning with an empty stomach may result in causing acidity.
+Still, you cannot ignore the fact that drinking tea in the morning with an empty stomach may result in acidity.

 In this kind of situation, you may take the advice of a good doctor who will help you from any dangerous path.